-If you have any questions, please contact the T-ball coordinator, Mitch Lebowitz by clicking
+If you have any questions, please contact T-ball coordinator, .

-Program Fee: $150 Fee includes: Uniform (Jersey, Hat, socks), field rental and maintenance.
+Program Fee: $150 Fee includes: Uniform (Jersey, Hat and Belt), field rental and maintenance and a Participation Award.

-SC Provides: Jersey, Cap, and a Participation award.
+SCRA Provides: Jersey, Hat, a belt and a Participation award.

-Required equipment: Bat, Batting Helmet, Baseball mitt, baseball pants, protective athletic cup (for male players).
-While SC does not REQUIRE helmets to be equipped with a protective facemask, the league recommends such equipment.
+Required equipment: Bat, batting helmet, baseball glove, baseball pants, protective athletic cup (for male players).
+While SCRA does not REQUIRE helmets to be equipped with a protective facemask, the league recommends such equipment.

 Recommended equipment: rubber cleats (no metal cleats allowed)

 There are no evaluations for T-ball.
-Practices will begin the week of February 22nd; opening weekend is March 19.
 Practices and games are held at Olde Providence Elementary School.
-Until games begin, AA and AAA T-ball teams can expect to practice 1 time during the week (after 5:30 pm) and 1 Saturday Practice.
+Until games begin, AAA T-ball teams can expect to practice 1 time during the week (after 5:30 pm) and 1 Saturday Practice.
 On Sundays (if needed), no event will occur before 1:00 pm.
 Once games begin, teams will have a practice during the week and a game on weekends (typically Saturday).

 We are always looking for eager parents who are interested in coaching!
 The more coaches we have, the better the experience of the players.
-If you are interested in coaching, please contact the T-ball coordinator, Mitch Lebowitz by clicking
+If you are interested in coaching, please contact the acting T-ball coordinator.

 ||Fundamental development of hitting, throwing, fielding.